-The Kolmogorov concept of turbulence [1, 2] assumes emergence of energy flow through an inertial interval from large spacial scales, with an external pumping, to small scales where energy is absorbed by dissipation.
-The scaling arguments lead to appearance of a power law energy distribution over wave modes for hydrodynamics turbulence [1, 2].
-This concept was generalized and extended to weak wave turbulence, based on diagrammatic techniques and the kinetic equation, indeed showing the emergence of power law distributions for various types of weakly interacting nonlinear waves [3-7].
+The Kolmogorov concept of turbulence [1,2] assumes emergence of energy flow through an inertial interval from large spatial scales, with an external pumping, to small scales where energy is absorbed by dissipation.
+The scaling arguments lead to the appearance of a power-law energy distribution over wave modes for hydrodynamics turbulence [1,2].
+This concept was generalized and extended to weak wave turbulence, based on diagrammatic techniques and the kinetic equation, indeed showing the emergence of power-law distributions for various types of weakly interacting nonlinear waves [3-7].
 This theory became known as Kolmogorov-Zakharov (KZ) turbulence (or spectra) [5-7].
-In spite of various successful confirmations of this theory in experiments and numerical simulations (see e.g. [5-7]) it is still based on a fundamental hypothesis directly stated in the seminal work of Zhakharov and Finonenko [3]: "In the theory of weak turbulence nonlinearity of waves is assumed to be small; this enables us, using the hypothesis of the random nature of the phase of individual waves, to obtain the kinetic equation for the mean square of the wave amplitudes".
-Nevertheless, the dynamical equations for waves do not involve Random Phase Approximation (RPA) and hence, the validity for the whole concept of energy flow from large to small scales remains open.
+In spite of various successful confirmations of this theory in experiments and numerical simulations(see, e.g., [5-7]), it is still based on a fundamental hypothesis directly stated in the seminal work of Zhakharov and Filonenko [3]: "In the theory of weak turbulence nonlinearity of waves is assumed to be small; this enables us, using the hypothesis of the random nature of the phase of individual waves, to obtain the kinetic equation for the mean square of the wave amplitudes."
+Nevertheless, the dynamical equations for waves do not involve random phase approximation (RPA) and hence the validity for the whole concept of energy flow from large to small scales remains open.

-Indeed, a flow through an inertial interval is Hamiltonian and it is well known that in nonlinear systems with weak nonlinearity the Kolmogorov-Arnold-Moser (KAM) theory guarantees that the main part of the system phase space remains integrable and non-chaotic in the limit of very weak nonlinearity (see e.g. [8, 9]).
-More physical analysis of nonlinear dynamical Hamiltonian systems also shows the existence of a chaos border below which the phase space contains mainly an integrable dynamics opposite to the turbulent one [10, 11].
-Also a simple observation of a sea surface clearly shows that a weak wind is not able to generate turbulence.

-Therefore to understand better the fundamental aspects of KZ turbulence (KZT), we introduce and study here a new Random Matrix Model (RMM) of KZT described only by dynamical equations of motion.
-This model is an extension of the Nonlinear Random Matrix model (NLIRM) introduced recently in [12] and which describes a dynamical system of linear oscillators coupled by a random matrix combined with a nonlinear interaction between oscillators in the form of a quartic nonlinearity corresponding to four-wave interactions in nonlinear media.
+Indeed, a flow through an inertial interval is Hamiltonian and it is well known that in nonlinear systems with weak nonlinearity, the Kolmogorov-Arnold-Moser (KAM) theory guarantees that the main part of the system phase space remains integrable and nonchaotic in the limit of very weak nonlinearity (see, e.g., [8,9]; note that KAM theory is valid in the absence of exact resonances, as discussed below).
+More physical analysis of nonlinear dynamical Hamiltonian systems also shows the existence of a chaos border below which the phase space contains mainly an integrable dynamics opposite to the turbulent one [10,11].
+Therefore, to better understand the fundamental aspects of KZ turbulence (KZT), here we introduce and study a different random matrix model (RMM) of KZT described only by dynamical equations of motion.
+This model is an extension of the nonlinear random matrix model (NLIRM) recently introduced in [12] and which describes a dynamical system of linear oscillators coupled by a random matrix combined with a nonlinear interaction between oscillators in the form of a quartic nonlinearity corresponding to four-wave interactions in nonlinear media.
 This system is Hamiltonian with two conserved integrals of motion.

-Random Matrix Theory (RMT), introduced by Wigner [13], describes generic spectral properties of complex nuclei, atoms and molecules [14, 15], and systems of quantum chaos [16, 17].
+Random matrix theory (RMT), introduced by Wigner [13], describes generic spectral properties of complex nuclei, atoms, and molecules [14,15], and systems of quantum chaos [16,17].
 In particular, RMT eigenstates are ergodic and uniformly distributed on the N-dimensional unit sphere, and the level spacing statistics is characterized by the universal RMT distribution.

-These ergodic RMT eigenstates provide nonlinear long range couplings between the oscillator modes in the NLIRM which leads for a rather weak nonlinearity (but still above a certain chaos border) to dynamical thermalization according to classical statistical mechanics [18] with a steady-state thermal distribution characterized by energy equipartition [12].
+These ergodic RMT eigenstates provide nonlinear longrange couplings between the oscillator modes in the NLIRM which leads, for a rather weak nonlinearity (but still above a certain chaos border), to dynamical thermalization according to classical statistical mechanics [18] with a steady-state thermal distribution characterized by energy equipartition [12].